benjihannam/Player_Wellfare_Monitor/README.md

 There are two main ways to add players to the database as of this moment.
 They are:

 1. **Import from a .csv file.** A .csv file can be created as an excel file except when it is saved ensure that is is saved in the .csv format (similar to saving a word doc as a pdf).
-A recommended save location is inside the import_files folder within the directory.
 The format of the rows should be: [first] [last] [position].
 E.g:

 		     A      B        C
 		(1) John   Smith     7